 Turn your toaster dial down and slice slightly off-centre towards the bun dome, to get more even halves.
 Some toasters are better suited to bun-toasting than others, with wider slots, high-lift features and even special bun-toasting settings.
-See our toaster reviews to find the best options.
+See our to find the best options.

 How do you eat yours?

 Are you a hot cross bun purist or an experimenter?
 When we did a straw poll at Which?
 HQ, most people opted for a simple buttered slice.
 But we had a range of answers from peanut butter and jam to cream cheese and Marmite!

 Vote for your favourite topping in our poll below.

 What to do with hot cross bun leftovers